isomerpages/govtech-corp/media/technews/_posts/2021-05-14-post-Locking in COVID19 digitalisation gains.md

   industry! 📊
 variant: tiptap
 ---
-<p>We’ve all seen the meme by now: an innocuous-enough multiple-choice question
+<p>We’ve all seen the meme by now: an innocuous enough multiple-choice question
 about who led your organisation’s digital transformation.
 Your choices are Chief Executive Officer (CEO), Chief Information Officer (CIO), and – the punchline – Covid-19, of course!</p>